AnyFetch/developers.anyfetch.com/blueprint.md

 Endpoints for providing new documents in Fetch API, and update them.

 ## Document [/providers/documents]
-Document is the center of the Fetch API, it the ressource that handles all the data.
-It the normalize way to store all informations and files.
+Document is Fetch API main resource, it handles all the data.
+It is the normalized way to store informations and files.
 Document has several attributes:

 - `document_type` identification key of the document_type.
 If not specified, will be set to `Document`
-- `actions` object containing the available actions for this document, with the key as action and the value an URL
+- `actions` object containing the available actions for the Document document, with key as action value as URL
 - `related` array of `ìd` or `identifier` of documents related to this document
-- `metadatas` object containing all the informations available to find the document via full-text or matching
+- `metadatas` object containing all searchable information (full-text or metadatas)
-- `datas` object containing addtional informations
+- `datas` object containing addtional informations, not available for search
-- `user_access` array of users_id that can access this document.
+- `user_access` array of users_id with access to the document.
 Set to null to give access to all users in the company.

-> **Note:** Attributes `id`is automaticely set by the Fetch API at the creation of the document.
-You can't chose it.
+> **Note:** Fetch API automatically sets the `id` Attribute during document creation.

 + Model (application/json)
     + Body